The Smartest Way to Learn

-WESTERVILLE, OHIO, has all the charm of a picture-perfect, friendly, and safe small town with all the big-city benefits offered by its neighbor, Columbus, Ohio—the 15th largest city in the country.
+WESTERVILLE, OHIO, has all the charm of a picture-perfect, friendly, and safe small town with all the big-city benefits offered by its neighbor, Columbus, Ohio—the 15th-largest city in the country.
 Westerville was named the seventh-happiest suburb in the United States by Movoto.com (2014) and the fifth-friendliest town in America by Forbes (2012).
-Westerville is just a 12-minute drive from the Port Columbus International Airport.
+Westerville is just a 12-minute drive from the John Glenn International Airport (Columbus).
 Located in the American Midwest, the seasonal climate includes lots of sunshine in the summer and some snow in the winter.

-Type of University: Founded in 1847, Otterbein University is a private, comprehensive liberal arts institution.
+Type of School: Founded in 1847, Otterbein University is a private, comprehensive liberal arts institution.

-Number of Students: Approximately 2,400 undergraduate and 400 graduate students
+Number of students: Approximately 2,400 undergraduate and 500 graduate students

-Colleges, Programs, and Degrees: Otterbein offers bachelor’s degree programs in the Arts and Sciences, Fine Arts, Music, Music Education, Science in Education, and Science in Nursing areas.
-Our students can select from approximately 75 major areas.
+Colleges, programs, and degrees: Otterbein offers bachelor’s degree programs in the Arts and Sciences, Fine Arts, Music, Music Education, Science in Education, and Science in Nursing areas.
+Our students can select from more than 70 major areas.
 We also offer graduate programs in Business Administration, Nursing, Education, Educational Mathematics, and Allied Health.

-Financial Aid: Most international students receive merit-based aid of approximately $11,000 per year.
+Financial aid: Most international students receive merit-based aid of approximately $11,000 per year.
 No separate application is needed to be considered.
-We do not offer financial aid.
+We do not offer need-based financial aid.